 Sagamore is headquartered in the historic Levey mansion in Indianapolis' near-north neighborhood.

 Laurel Christensen is the Director of the Scholarships for Education Choice program at Sagamore.
-Laurel joined Sagamore as a Research Fellow working in operations and assisting StreetSchool Network schools on their improvement processes and accreditation and transitioned to become the Director of Scholarships for Education Choice four years ago.
+Laurel joined Sagamore as a Research Fellow working in operations and assisting StreetSchool Network schools on their improvement processes and accreditation and transitioned to become the Director of Scholarships for Education Choice in 2014.
 After graduating from Trinity Western University with a degree in History, Laurel went to work in the corporate world in human resources and then started a family.
 She went on to complete her teacher certification at Calvin College and taught high school for 10 years in a school devoted to serving the needs of diverse students.
 While teaching she went on to earn her master’s in education from Grand Valley State University.
 She continued her work in education by serving as the Director of School Development for the StreetSchool Network™ and worked on the team that developed and coached schools using the Infusionomics program.

 Mary Jo Hein is the Associate Director of the Scholarships for Education Choice program at Sagamore.
 Mary Jo was educated at Eastern Illinois University and the University of Illinois and her studies focused on Public Administration.
 She spent over a decade working in Illinois state government, and has also worked in an urban ministry setting.
 During several years at home raising a family, Mary Jo taught budget courses, did volunteer budget counseling and volunteered with a program that provides free tax preparation for lower income taxpayers.
 Mary Jo has been helping to administer the tax credit scholarship program at Sagamore since 2012.